igcbioinformatics/biomeshinycourse/pages/dada2/Biodata.ptCrashCourses.md

   (7) cluster unique/dereplicated sequences into Operational Taxonomic Units (OTUs) based on user-defined threshold (usually 97-98%)
   (8) classify/annotate taxonomically OTUs against a non-redundant reference database

-Following this pipeline you will end-up with the so called **OTU** table (with annotation) often clustered at 97% similarity threshold.
-An **OTU** is a bioinformatic term for *Operational Taxonomic Unit* that represents one cluster of similar sequences (>97%) of one *species* or taxa.
+Following this pipeline you will end-up with the so called **OTU** table (with annotation) often clustered at 97% similarity threshold. **OTU** stands for *Operational Taxonomic Unit* that represents one cluster of similar sequences (>97%) of one *species* or taxa.
 Sequences are clustered into OTUs mostly by two reasons:

   + to mask some intraspecific diversity
   + to mask sequencing errors